egirna/icapeg/Configure NGINX with ICAPeg.md

 ## Prerequisites

-Before starting to use ICAP with NGINX, make sure you have the following things in your machine:
+Before starting using ICAP with NGINX, make sure you have the following things in your machine:

 1. **NGINX**